 Pokki and relating items may displays and prompt unwanted advertisements including pop-up, pop-under, in-text, and others.
 Pokki advertisements and promotions may also appear on the Pokki start menu and appear when users are offline.
 It should be noted that independent apps provided by Pokki have separate permissions which may cause further complications.

-How does the Pokki virus get onto a computer?
+How did Pokki get on my computer?

 Pokki and the Pokki Download Helper can also be manually and voluntarily downloaded and installed from a variety of websites including download.com and